dknight/algos/README.md

 # Collection of algorithms and data structures written in Go.

 For personal use.
-DO NOT RELY ON THIS CODE.
+DO NOT RELY ON THIS CODE, every mitute everything can be changed.

-TODO: write warning

 ## Data structures